Seasawher/mathlib4-help/docs/options.md

 perform elaboration using multiple threads where possible

 This option defaults to `false` but (when not explicitly set) is overridden to `true` in the Lean language server and cmdline.
 Metaprogramming users driving elaboration directly via e.g. `Lean.Elab.Command.elabCommandTopLevel` can opt into asynchronous elaboration by setting this option but then are responsible for processing messages and other data not only in the resulting command state but also from async tasks in `Lean.Command.Context.snap?` and `Lean.Command.State.snapshotTasks`.

+## Elab.inServer
+type: `Bool`

+default: `false`

+true if elaboration is being run inside the Lean language server

+This option is set by the file worker and should not be modified otherwise.

 ## Mathlib.Tactic.TFAE.useDeprecated
 type: `Bool`